Final day to register to vote in General Election

 The deadline is 11.59pm on Tuesday.

-People who have not yet registered to vote, or are not sure if they are eligible, can submit an application online at gov.uk/register-to-vote.
+People who have not yet registered to vote, or are not sure if they are eligible, can submit an application online at http://gov.uk/register-to-vote.

-More than 2.1 million application to vote have been submitted since the election was called, Government figures show.
+More than 2.1 million applications to vote have been submitted since the election was called, Government figures show.

 This includes 330,621 submitted on June 13 – the highest for a single day so far this year.